How to claim for pothole damage to your car

 You’d think that, given the scale of the problem, there’d be a standard definition on what constitutes a pothole.
 You’d be mistaken.

-Potholes are defined by their depth – otherwise they’re considered to be a ‘carriageway defect’.
+Potholes are defined by their depth – if they're not deep enough, they’re considered to be a ‘carriageway defect’.

 The issue is that different councils have different depths by which they define a pothole.
 Most councils use 40mm as the minimum depth.